CloudGeometry/cg-devx-docs/docs/developers_guide/ci/argo_workflows.md

 For every action workflows use cluster workflow templates consist of one or several steps to perform.
 In case of a list of parameters to process templates from clusterworkflow templates  can be called iteratively.
-Cluster workflow templates are used to implement atomic phases  of services images build process, except  build_chain_p_cwft, which have a DAG inside and called in a special way: inside so-called workflow-of-workflows structure.
+Cluster workflow templates are used to implement atomic phases  of services images build process, except  `build_chain_p_cwft`, which have a DAG inside and called in a special way: inside so-called workflow-of-workflows structure in `.argo/build-wow-wf.yaml`.

 - build_chain_p_cwft
     - megalinter-cwft — lints service code using Megalinter